Sign-in to Account

 After a comprehensive inspection, your Aptive professional will be able to develop a suitable treatment plan and will treat areas on your property where tick control products can be used responsibly and effectively.
 Once your property is treated, a follow-up inspection, along with additional tick control treatment, may be necessary.

 With Aptive’s application methods, training, products, and integrated pest management techniques, you can rest easy knowing your home is protected from pests.
-Call Aptive Environmental to schedule your service today.
+Call Aptive Pest Control to schedule your service today.

 Curated articles for you, from our pest experts.